KazeroG/MyTwitchExperience/README.md

 ==================
 Needs the Newtonsoft JSON Package!

-~~Needs livestreamer in folder "livestreamer" (see compiled zip) for VLC option!~~ Not allowed due to API ToS.
+Needs livestreamer in folder "livestreamer" (see compiled zip) for VLC option!

 ***What is MyTwitchExperience?***